ss7m/bread/GUIDE.md

 `bread` has the regular arithmetic operators `+, -, *, /, %` with the (hopefully)
 expected semantics, associativity, and precedence.
 Additionally, `bread` has the integer division operator `//` and the exponentiation operator `^`.
+The syntax of `//` is the same as `/`.
+Exponentiation is right associative and binds tighter than every other binary operator.

 ## Boolean operations